Aden Young: Career

 In June 2012, Young was announced as the lead character Daniel Holden in the SundanceTV Southern Gothic series Rectify, which follows Holden's journey when he is released back to his family in a small Southern town after 19 years on Death Row for the murder of his girlfriend, following new evidence.
 His critically acclaimed performance was hailed as "a haunted wonder" with Variety proclaiming "Aden Young's portrait of Daniel is one of the greatest performances to ever grace any screen, without question.
 It's a travesty he hasn't been nominated for every single acting award in the TV world.
 The entertainment industry should make up new awards just to give to him."
 Rectify was announced as a Peabody Award winner in April 2015 and Young has received two Critics Choice Best Actor nominations for Seasons 2 and 3.
 Rectify was in the 2018 Guinness Book of Records as "Highest Rated TV Series" for its Metacritic rating of 99.

 Young played lawyer Stephen Roche in the well received Don't Tell, the true story of a young Queensland woman who sued the church over sexual abuse she suffered at her Anglican school.
 The film also starred Jack Thompson and Rachel Griffiths.
 Young was nominated for Best Supporting Actor in the Film Critics Circle of Australia Awards.

 In 2017 Young took the lead in Damnation before departing over creative differences.

-He will play villain Cyrus Mendenhall in Canadian indie drama Angelique's Isle set for release in 2018 and stars in upcoming romantic comedy Elsewhere.
+He played villain Cyrus Mendenhall in Canadian indie drama Angelique's Isle in 2018, and starred in the 2019 romantic comedy Elsewhere.